Mentions

 Private mentions

-A mention to an entity the user can’t see will be rendered as a simple “unknown” text, and not as a link to the target.
-If the mention specifies a custom name, like [entity:123|The Tavern Of Dreams]
+A mention to an entry the user can’t see will be rendered as a simple “unknown” text, and not as a link to the target.
+If the mention specifies a custom name, like [entity:123|The Tavern Of Dreams], it will show The Tavern Of Dreams instead of Unknown.

-Mentioning attributes
+Mentioning properties

 Calendar months

-in the text editor to get a list of months from your calendars.
+Type # in the text editor to get a list of months from your calendars.
 This combines the months of all the campaign’s calendars.

 Search and replace